-Everyday at the Calisthenics Academy we get emails.
+Everyday at The Movement Athlete, we get emails.
 They usually fall into one of two categories:

 #1 “Where do I start?!”
 Starting is always one of the hardest parts, and if you’re a novice athlete it can seem daunting thinking about how to begin, what areas to work on, how many sets and reps to do, what to do if you feel pain and so on…

 #2 Once people have started, they encounter problem number two – getting stuck.
 They train regularly, doing plenty of sets and reps and staying active, but they aren’t getting the results that they want.

 “There are lots of videos on youtube however after trying out all different instructional videos, I still can’t achieve certain moves like the front lever – what am I doing wrong?”

 “I can’t seem to be able to get to a pull up – I just can’t”

 “I’ve been practicing handstands forever and still can’t hold it freestanding.
 My friends tell me to just keep on going – but I know I am missing something”

 “I see all these progressions for the skills but I know its my shoulder mobility is off – why are you the only who talks about that?”

 We see plenty of comments like this, and don’t worry, I was at that place once as well.
 When I spent almost 12 months training my ass off trying to get my handstand right and making NO PROGRESS, you can imagine how unmotivated I was getting!

 SO, WHAT DO YOU DO WHEN YOU GET STUCK?